 “Guardian ad litem.
 The guardian ad litem shall testify or submit a written report to the court regarding his or her recommendations in accordance with the best interest of the child.
 The report shall be made available to all parties.
 The guardian ad litem may be called as a witness for purposes of cross-examination regarding the guardian ad litem’s report or recommendations.
 The guardian ad litem shall investigate the facts of the case and interview the child and the parties.”
 750 ILCS 5/506(a)(2)

+Often the lawyers don’t get to pick a Guardian Ad Litem or Child Representative.
 Some judges pick their own Guardian Ad Litems and Child Representatives based on their previous experiences with that lawyer.

 “Fees and costs.
 The court shall enter an order as appropriate for costs, fees, and disbursements, including a retainer, when the attorney, guardian ad litem, or child’s representative is appointed.”
 750 ILCS 5/506(a-3)(b)

 The judge usually requires in the order appointing the Guardian Ad Litem or Child Representative to have a clause regarding who will pay what for the Guardian Ad Litem or Child Representative’s retainer.
 At the end of the case, the Guardian Ad Litem or Child Representative will then petition to have the balance of their fees paid by the parties.

 There is a much more affordable alternative to private Guardian Ad Litems and Child Representatives in the office of the Cook County Public Guardian.
 The Cook County Public Guardian has very strict requirements of who they represent.